Our staff will respond to your query promptly and provide detailed information to your questions.

 - Taxes and service fees

-International flight tickets, meals other than described, alcoholic beverages and soft drinks, travel insurance, visas, gratuities and any items of personal nature.
+International flight tickets, meals other than described, alcoholic beverages and soft drinks for adults, travel insurance, visas, gratuities and any items of personal nature.

 Arrival at Kittilä airport and transfer to your hotel (approx 45 minutes).
 After a meeting with the staff at the hotel to explain the days ahead you will collect the much needed thermal clothes (thermal winter suit, winter boots, woollen socks, inner and outer gloves, winter hat and balaclava).

-Head to the restaurant for the first of your included meals.
+Head to the restaurant for a Christmas dinner in the restaurant with an evening with Santa.
 The hearty buffet offering has a choice of local specialities and international favourites.
 Then, why not get your first taste of the frosty surrounds with some late-night tobogganing.
 Be sure to keep your eyes on the sky for the Northern Lights.

 AccommodationOvernight in cozy rooms or cabins.